 - Join an addiction treatment program.
 Addiction treatment centers use therapies like CBT and individual / group counseling to help you identify triggers.
 Drug treatment centers will also teach you strategies for dealing with those triggers so you can avoid future relapses.

 - Create a new plan.
 If you had previously devised a plan for staying sober, develop another new plan you can use when faced with potential triggers, such as avoiding all parties at all costs to stay away from drugs and alcohol.

 - Discover new healthy ways to manage stress.
 Since stress is a common cause of relapse, look for new ways to manage stress that will keep you away from drugs and alcohol, such as taking up a new fitness routine or learning deep relaxation techniques.

-If you need help staying sober during the holidays, or could benefit from relapse prevention education, call our 24/7 confidential helpline at 800-483-2193.
+If you need help staying sober during the holidays, or could benefit from relapse prevention education, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our experienced drug abuse counselors will help you find drug detox centers that also offer therapies designed to help you stay sober for life.